Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 - Improve Performance: They help websites load fast.

-- Secure Data: They protect websites from bad people.
+- Secure Data: They protect websites from malicious people.

 Popular Web Server Software